usesalt/wikigen/docs/SALT-DOCS.md

   }
 }
 ```
-The underlying `search_documentation` function in `salt-docs-cli` would execute, returning relevant Markdown files and snippets.
+The underlying `search_documentation` function in `salt-docs` would execute, returning relevant Markdown files and snippets.

 #### 2. Manually Indexing Directories